pretix/pretix-docs/docs/topics/payment/index.md

 If the payment provider is an external service, the settings page only contains a button for connecting with your account on that service.
 Once the connection has been confirmed, the settings page for the payment provider will display the usual settings.
 For detailed information on how to set up and enable specific payment providers, refer to the pages nested below this one.

+### Additional fees

+!!!
+Warning
+    EU Directive 2015/2366 bans surcharging payment fees for most common payment methods within the European Union.
+    Consult a lawyer or refrain from charging payment fees for transactions within the European Union.

+Most payment providers charge a fee on every transaction they handle.
+If you are planning to pay this fee yourself, you do not need to change any settings.
+If you want to add the fee to your customer's total, consult an expert to make sure that it is legal for you to do so.
+Once you have done that, navigate to the settings page for the payment provider for which you want to enable additional fees.

+There are two fields labeled "Additional fee".
+The first one has the additional label "Absolute value".
+Enter the fixed portion of the fee that the payment provider charges you.
+The next field has the additional label "Percentage of the order total".
+Enter the percentage portion of the fee that the payment provider charges you.

+The box next to "Calculate the fee from the total value including the fee" should be checked by default.
+It is recommended that you leave this box checked if you want your users to cover the payment fees charged by the payment provider.

 ### Deadlines